nadeemZe/realtime-tracking/README.md

 ## How it works

-* This project is example for Google map with realtime tracking.
+* This project is an example for Google map with realtime tracking.

 add dependencies :